gvanrossum/gvanrossum.github.io/essays/scopes.md

 ### Syntactic scope

-The _syntactic scope_ of a specific identifier occurrence is the scope where the compile-time lookup process starts.
+The _syntactic scope_ of a specific identifier occurrence is the scope where the compile time lookup process starts.
 This is usually the identifier's textual scope, with the following exceptions: